chasemuss/Avenon/Avenon Notes/Riku, King of Dorysthosia.md

-Riku is a master of both Biomancy and Evocation magic.
+Riku is a master of both Transmutation and Evocation magic.
 He was even able to split his soul & body into 2 parts, each dedicated to his two passions.
-Whenever the Kingdom of Alblewichia is in need, the two halves fuse together to make a fearsome Wizard King.
+Whenever the Kingdom of Dorysthosia is in need, the two halves fuse together to make a fearsome Wizard King.

 # Respeccing
 Riku is capable of reforming a person and allowing a player to respec / choose a new subclass or class for their character.
 This magic is quite powerful and to do so, he does charge a steep cost.